Electron: Discovery of effect of electric force

 The ancient Greeks noticed that amber attracted small objects when rubbed with fur.
 Along with lightning, this phenomenon is one of humanity's earliest recorded experiences with electricity.
-In his 1600 treatise De Magnete, the English scientist William Gilbert coined the Neo-Latin term electrica, to refer to those substances with property similar to that of amber which attract small objects after being rubbed.
+In his 1600 treatise De Magnete, the English scientist William Gilbert coined the Neo-Latin term electrica, to refer to those substances with properties similar to that of amber which attract small objects after being rubbed.
 Both electric and electricity are derived from the Latin ēlectrum (also the root of the alloy of the same name), which came from the Greek word for amber, ἤλεκτρον (ēlektron).